 Before we take a more in-depth look at Machine Learning, let’s get some misconceptions out of the way.
 Machine Learning is not, by any stretch of the imagination, an attempt at replicating the human brain.
-Despite sensationalist beliefs held by the likes of Elon Musk, computer science researches maintain that they’re not in search of this holy grain, and certainly not anywhere close to it.
+Despite sensationalist beliefs held by the likes of Elon Musk, computer science researchers maintain that they’re not in search of this holy grain and certainly not anywhere close to it.

 Simply put, machine learning is the practice of applying learning-by-example processes to computers.
 This contrasts with the traditional approach of relying on a human programmer to think up all the possible scenarios and hard-code rules for them into a system.

 Honestly, that’s about what machine learning is: feeding tons and tons and tons of data to a computer so that it can learn from examples (trial → error → comparison → improvement) rather than relying on the source code.